datazoompuc/datazoom.social/README.md

 2.  **years**: picks the years for which the data will be downloaded

-3.  **quarter**: The quarters within those years to be downloaded.
+3.  **quarters**: The quarters within those years to be downloaded.
 Can be either a vector such as `1:4` for consistent quarters across years, or a list of vectors, if quarters are different for each year.